uvaai/ml1/_schedules/1 Fall 2023/index.md

 ### Using online tools

-Searching for solutions to (parts of) the assigments online is obviously not permitted.
+Searching for solutions to (parts of) the assignments online is obviously not permitted.
 This explicitly also includes asking ChatGPT or other large language models to write the code for you, which is consider plagiarism just as much as copying a solution written by another human.